 The Weimaraner is an instantly recognizable dog because of its unique coat color and athletic appearance.
 Perhaps unsurprisingly, the Weim was in fact a hunting dog originally which results in its highly active and athletic nature.
-It can sometimes be stubborn to train but this undoubtedly doesn’t matter when you have a fully trained, loving and loyal companion.
+It can sometimes be stubborn to train but this doesn’t matter that much as this dog is a very smart, loving and loyal companion.
 So, whether you’re looking for a new running buddy or simply a friendly companion, the Weimaraner might be the perfect choice for you.
 In this article we’ll cover the main aspects of dog care you’ll need to know before choosing to adopt or buy this precious pup.

 History of the Weimaraner